shabihish/propensity-evaluation/data/README.md

 ## Directory Structure

 **Important:** The `full/` directory contains the large pre-generated benchmark data files for PropensityBench, which are managed using **Git LFS (Large File Storage)**.
-Therefore, to access these files you will need to have git LFS installed or and you will NOT be able to inspect this data normally on GitHub.
-We provide a small sample of the data in the `sample/` directory that is not tracked by LFS, so you can inspect the format of the data.
+Therefore, to access these files you will need to have git LFS installed.
+You also won't be able to inspect this data similar to other regular files on GitHub.
+However, we do provide a small subset of this data for select workspaces and a single role within each under the `sample/` directory (not tracked by LFS) for you to inspect.
 To pull the full dataset, see Step 2 of the main [installation](../README.md#2-installation) instructions.

 -   **`data/sample/`**: This directory contains a small, representative sample of the data.
 These files are not tracked by LFS, so you can browse them on the GitHub UI or after a standard clone to understand the data format.
 -   **`data/full/`**: This directory contains the complete, official benchmark dataset.
 These files **are** tracked by LFS.